eea/eea.dataservice/trunk/eea.dataservice/eea/dataservice/migration/README.txt

     - Site setup -> install "iw.fss" product
     - Edit file ../buildout/src/eea.dataservice/eea/dataservice/migration/config.py
-       and modify the value of DATAFILES_PATH to fit the files dump path
+       and modify the value of DATAFILES_PATH to fit the files dump path If using files dump from Whiteshark the DATAFILES_PATH should be:
+            DATAFILES_PATH = os.path.join('/var/eeawebtest/dataservicefiles')
     - Restart server

 Run: